Introduction

 The field is evolving rapidly.
 Key trends shaping its future include:

-- Integration of virtual and augmented reality in planning and execution.
+- The construction industry incorporates virtual and augmented reality technologies during both planning and execution phases.

 Conclusion